David H. Murdock: Businesses

+In 1973, Murdock acquired Pacific Clay.

-Murdock purchased Cannon Mills in Kannapolis, North Carolina, in 1982.
+Via the Pacific Holding Company owned by Murdock, he purchased Cannon Mills in Kannapolis, North Carolina in 1982.
 At the time, the company was profitable and had no debts.
 He used the company's profits to pay back the loans he secured to make the acquisition before terminating 2,000 positions and selling the company-owned homes.
-He eliminated the company's $100 million pensions plan, taking $36 million to make personal investments and using the remainder to purchase annuity policies from Executive Life Insurance Company for Cannon employees.
+He eliminated the company's $100 million pension plan, taking $36 million to make personal investments and using the remainder to purchase annuity policies from Executive Life Insurance Company for Cannon employees.
 Executive Life later failed due to its own poor investments and reduced its payouts to retired employees.
-Murdock sold the Cannon Mills to Fieldcrest in 1985.
+In 1985, Murdock sold the Cannon Mills business to Fieldcrest.

-In 1985, Murdock took over the nearly bankrupt Hawaiian firm Castle & Cooke, which owned pineapple and banana producer Dole Food Company.
-He developed Castle & Cooke's real estate portfolio into residential and commercial properties and turned Dole into the world's largest producer of fruits and vegetables.
-Acquiring Dole privately in 2003, Murdock completed a $446 million initial public offering in October 2009 and the company traded on the New York Stock Exchange under the ticker DOLE until a private merger agreement was approved October 31, 2013.
+Also in 1985, Murdock took over the nearly bankrupt Hawaiian firm Castle & Cooke, which owned pineapple and banana producer, Dole Food Company.
+He developed Castle & Cooke's real estate portfolio into residential and commercial properties, and turned Dole into the world's largest producer of fruits and vegetables.
+Acquiring Dole privately in 2003, Murdock completed a $446 million initial public offering in October 2009, with the company trading on the New York Stock Exchange under the ticker DOLE until a private merger agreement was approved on October 31, 2013.
 As a result of his purchase of Castle & Cooke, Murdock acquired ownership of 98% of Lanai, the sixth-largest island in Hawaii.
-In June 2012 Murdock sold his interest in Lanai to Larry Ellison.
-He owned other companies, including Pacific Clay.
+In June 2012, Murdock sold his interest in Lanai to Larry Ellison.